dfuse-io/example-stream-transfers/README.md

-## dfuse Client Library - React Example
+## dfuse Client Library - Stream Ethereum Transfers Example

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and showcase how to use [dfuse Client Library](https://github.com/dfuse-io/client-js) to easily stream